sixels/GoodBoy/README.md

 ## Running on browser

-Use my script to compile the project to wasm32:
+Use my script to compile the project to wasm32 (you will need to install [wasm-bindgen cli](https://rustwasm.github.io/wasm-bindgen/reference/cli.html) before):

 ```sh
 sh ./build_wasm.sh release